“A book of rare originality and depth – profound, far-reaching, mind-altering stuff.”

 Even as I heard the words come out of my mouth, I wondered how this could possibly be true – for me, at least – and in order to answer that question, I began to write a book.

-For years, my work has involved talking to people about climate change: on stages and on Zoom calls, on air and off the record, in essays and articles and conversations.
-It has brought me into dialogue with scientists and policymakers, artists, activists, Indigenous thinkers and religious leaders.
+For years, my work involved talking to people about climate change: on stages and on Zoom calls, on air and off the record, in essays and articles and conversations.
+It brought me into dialogue with scientists and policymakers, artists, activists, Indigenous thinkers and religious leaders.

 At Work in the Ruins is the fruit of all those encounters – but also of a moment, in the second year of the pandemic, when I began to wonder if this work still made sense.